mm80843/T3.5/docs/Benef/PBN__Benef_413.md

 # __Enhanced hygiene__

-## Name of the Benefit

-Implementing sanitization protocols, including regular cleaning and disinfection of work areas and equipment, reduces the risk of virus transmission.

 ## Description of Benefits pertaining to Beneficiaries

 * [Investment in sanitization protocols demonstrates a commitment to worker safety, reduces the likelihood of COVID-19 outbreaks, and enhances project productivity and efficiency.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_443.md)